Irisha - Heesen Yachts Motor Yacht

 Motor Yacht

-Irisha is a semi-custom motor yacht launched in 2009 by Heesen Yachts in Oss, Netherlands.
+Irisha is a custom motor yacht launched in 2018 by Heesen Yachts, in the Netherlands.

 From day one, Heesen has pursued a consistent mission: to create yachts with exceptional standards of engineering and meticulous attention to detail.